 4. Thayers Alcohol-Free Rose Petal Witch Hazel With Aloe Vera

 This natural botanical skin toner from Thayers is moisturizing and contains witch hazel, a powerful plant that contains 195% more tannins than other formulas.
 These work to control and remedy everything from acne production to reducing redness and inflammation.
 The antioxidants in the tannins reduce irritation and balance sensitive skin effectively.
 This is a great option for those with sensitive skin looking for a product that’s not going to irritate them further.
 It’s also got moisturizing properties and cleansing abilities.

-This powerful formula from PFB Vanish prevents ingrown hairs as well as razor burn, lightening your skin and leaving behind a clean shaven surface.
-It’s designed for everyday use, so if you shave everyday, apply it directly afterwards to protect against razor burn, ingrown hairs and razor bumps.
+This powerful formula from PFB Vanish prevents ingrown hairs as well as razor burn, lightening your skin and leaving behind a clean-shaven surface.
+It’s designed for everyday use, so if you shave every day, apply it directly afterward to protect against razor burn, ingrown hairs and razor bumps.
 You should also use it on days that you don’t shave as a preventative measure.

 This shave cream is made in Italy and is a favorite among Italian barbers so you know it’s good.
 It’s got a creamy formula that lathers and allows for a close shave that’s also comfortable and moisturized to prevent razor burn and irritated skin.
 It contains camphor which calms the skin, menthol for cooling and eucalyptus oil that’s naturally uplifting.

 Apply it to your wet skin prior to shaving and create a good lather before using a razor.